jamesfmackenzie/jamesfmackenzie.github.io/_posts/2015-11-24-a-trip-down-memory-lane.md

 ###Sega Game Gear (1991)

 Game Gear!
 This beast could chomp through 6 AA batteries in only a few minutes.
+Taken on many a car journey, it usually died before we got too far; but it had colour!

 * SEGA Game Gear
 * SEGA Game Gear games